Hidden salt and high blood pressure

 The link between excessive salt (or sodium) intake and high blood pressure has been firmly established.
 In response a lot of people will sprinkle less salt on their meals or stop using salt altogether.
 Yet the high blood pressure remains.
 Why?

-First of all, its important to point out that high blood pressure has a lot of causes such as stress, genetics, high cholesterol, genetics, etc. If too much salt is the main cause of your hypertension then cutting down on salt should lower your blood pressure.
+First of all, it’s important to point out that high blood pressure has a lot of causes such as stress, genetics, high cholesterol, genetics, etc. If too much salt is the main cause of your hypertension then cutting down on salt should lower your blood pressure.
 But for many of us it’s simply not enough. we need to incorporate a range of healthy measures into our daily lives.

-Secondly, salt effects people and their blood pressure differently.
+Secondly, salt affects people and their blood pressure differently.
 Some people display a high ‘sodium intolerance’ which means that their bodies can not tolerate the same salt levels as others without developing negative symptoms such as elevated blood pressure.
-However, the majority of us do not suffer from sodium intolerance – but that’s not the same things as saying we can consume all the slat we want with no ill effects.
+However, the majority of us do not suffer from sodium intolerance – but that’s not the same things as saying we can consume all the salt we want with no ill effects.
 Moderation is always the key when it comes to salt.